parmegv/leap_doc/docs/tech/hard-problems/en.md

 We have a lot of ideas, but we don't have any solutions yet to fix this.
 Essentially, the question is how to use existing public key primitives to create strong cryptographic groups, where membership and permissions are based on keys and not arbitrary server-maintained access control lists.

 Most of the interesting work in this area has been done by companies working on secure file backup/sync/sharing, such as Wuala and Spideroak.
 Unfortunately, there are not yet any good open protocols or free software packages that can handle group cryptography.

+At the moment, probably the best approach is the simple approach: a protocol where the client encrypts each message to each recipient individually, and has some mechanism to verify the transcript to ensure that all parties received the same messages.

 There is some free software work on some of interesting building blocks that could be useful in building group cryptography.
 For example: